TymekBak/Bak-et-al-2026-Rabbit-Ventricular-Myocyte-Microgravity-Induced-Remodeling/README.md

 •	The code was run on three different computers using a combination of MacOS and Windows operating systems.\
 •	The code is written using a combination of MATLAB, Python, and C/C++.
 Reproducing the analysis also requires the operating system to be able to use Makefiles.\
 •	If the code contains a path, it is likely that this line will need to be changed to run the code properly.
+•	Figures 6-8 in the thesis used minimum cytosolic calcium instead of end diastolic calcium.
+This does not impact the final results.
+•	Figures 3,5 in the thesis excluded the wrong individuals.
+This does not impact the final results and is corrected in this repository.
 ### ***Folder 1 - LTCC Voltage Dependent Activation:***
 This folder can be used to recreate Figure 1 in the thesis.
 The simulation protocol is meant to characterize the behavior of the L-type Ca2+ channel (LTCC) with a voltage clamp analysis.\
 *The following elements are added to this folder:*\